GoogleCloudPlatform/hpc-tools/README.md

 # Cloud MPI

-This repository contains a list of tunings to get better performance for HPC applications.
-Effect of each of these tuning depends from application to application.
+This repository contains scripts for tunings presented in [Best practices for running tightly coupled HPC applications on Compute Engine](https://cloud.google.com/solutions/best-practices-for-using-mpi-on-compute-engine).
+Tightly coupled High Performance Computing (HPC) workloads often use MPI to communicate between processes and instances.
+Proper tuning of the underlying systems and network infrastructure is essential for optimal MPI performance.
+If you run MPI-based code in Google Cloud, use these practices to get the best possible performance.
+The benefits of each of these tuning depends from application to application.
 In some cases, a particular tuning may have a negative effect on the performance.
 Hence the user is advised to experiment with these to identify the right set of tuning for their workload.
-The directory contains both bash and ansible scripts.
+This repository contains both bash and ansible scripts.

 ##  Ansible Scripts